Walk in shower ideas – 14 ways to add a little luxury to every day bathing experience

 He's given the space personality by creating a trim around the edge of the room in bold coloured tiles.
 'This isn't a forever home, so it would have been a waste to spend too much on the fittings in the shower room,' he says.

-Even when working with small bathroom shower ideas, there are a number of beautiful bathroom trends that you can include.
+Even when working with small bathrooms, there are a number of beautiful bathroom trends that you can include.
 Terrazzo tiles, brass fittings and fluted glass are all key looks for 2022.

 'Framed screens are proving really popular,' says Emma Scott, Director of Design at C.P Hart.
 'We’re seeing a shift to border panels rather than the crittall style as it’s a simpler look.
 Likewise panels that run right up to the ceiling are also being requested more often.
 Matt black and brushed brass finishes are still in vogue, especially for the shower fittings, but we’ll be seeing matt pastel shades used more in the coming year both for the screens and the fittings from the likes of Drench, Dornbracht, Meta and Vola.'